Skip to main content

 1 mentions Positive Neutral Negative

-• “I experienced several kinds of obvious glitches, with logs stuck in overlap, logs floating over water, and even monsters floating over water.”
+• “I experienced several kinds of obvious glitches with logs stuck in overlap, logs floating over water, even the monster floating over water.”

 Buy A Monsters Expedition